-How the coronavirus is affecting the auto transport industry (for Carriers)
+How the coronavirus (COVID-19) is affecting the car shipping industry (for Carriers)

 That being said, and to put numbers into perspective, in the US there have been 1,629 cases and just 41 deaths.
 These figures have been provided by the Centers for Disease Control and Prevention.
 They are updated every weekday at noon and you can find the latest figures here.